pasnox/monkeystudio2/readme.txt

 Known Problems:

-* MSVC 6 can't build Monkey Studio 2, and will probably never ( except if someone is able to send us a patch ).
+* MSVC 6 can't build Monkey Studio 2, and will probably never ( except if someone is able to send us patches ).
-* For any problems, please contact us on the forums at : http://forums.monkeystudio.org or on our irc channel, irc://irc.freenode.net/monkeystudio
+* For any problems, please contact us on the forums at : http://monkeystudio.org/forum or on our irc channel, irc://irc.freenode.net/monkeystudio
-* You can report bugs using our webissues server ( see About dialog for more infos )
+* You can report bugs using our webissues server or launchpad ( see About dialog for more infos )

 How to generate Doxygen documentation:
 ======================================